auth0/docs/articles/users/microsite-manage-users-and-user-profiles.md

 ::: full-panel
 # Overview

-Auth0 provides the user profile to a app once authentication is complete and control is returned to the app.
+Auth0 provides the user profile to an app once authentication is complete and control is returned to the app.
 At a low level, this can be accomplished using one of the application [protocols](/protocols) supported by Auth0, however, most developers prefer to leverage the Auth0 SDKs.

 In order to authenticate a user and get their consent to retrieve profile information with Auth0, your application uses redirects.
 A high-level description of the flow is the following: